zhuxiaoyu123/BactSeq/README.md

 #$2: sample metadata
 #$3: genome file (must be prokka output, because prokka will change contig name before annotation)
 #$4: gff file (must be prokka output)
 #This software has a problem when running --skip_trimming true.
 It still try to find the trimmed reads for bwa mapping.
-I changed a little bit to let it
+I changed a little bit to let it find the right fq files.
+However, it cannot run the trim now because i am not a expert on nf and i don't have time to fix it.
+To sum, this software can only accept trimmed reads and genome/gff files in prokka format now.
 ```